dinnerdonebetter/.github/profile/README.md

 # PrixFixe

-PrixFixe is a cooking app.
+PrixFixe is a cooking app that seeks to help streamline your family's food preparation.